bharadwaj-manda/CADNET_Dataset/index.md

 ```
 @ARTICLE{9343314,  author={Manda, Bharadwaj and Bhaskare, Pranjal and Muthuganapathy, Ramanathan},  journal={IEEE Access},   title={A Convolutional Neural Network Approach to the Classification of Engineering Models},   year={2021},  volume={9},  number={},  pages={22711-22723},  doi={10.1109/ACCESS.2021.3055826}}
 ```

+### Acknowledgements

+We are grateful to the teams of ESB and NDR for making their datasets available.
+Thanks are also due to the many members who have contributed 3D CAD models to the CADNET dataset.

 ### License